International Tourism and Hospitality Management

 Do you want to work in the 21st century’s fastest growing industry?
 Are you looking for a diverse career with global opportunities?
 Our MSc International Tourism & Hospitality Management is your ticket to a world of opportunities.

 As the global tourism and hospitality industry evolves and the local industry transforms, innovative, creative and professional people are needed to drive it forward - this could be you.
-Working in partnership with industry experts we have created a relevant and practical course meaning you will graduate industry ready with the skills employers are looking for.
+Working in partnership with industry experts we have created an extremely relevant and practical course meaning you will graduate industry ready with the skills employers are looking for.
 Our modules encourage collaboration and forward thinking with the opportunity to share ideas and experience with a diverse network of international students.

 From a manager of a boundary pushing hotel, or a customer experience manager at a world famous attraction to a marketer in a national tourism office or creator of the next digital tourism operator there are endless career opportunities for those who complete this course.
 Whatever you dream of becoming in this diverse and exciting sector, this course will lead you one step closer to making it a reality.